sveinbjornt/STPrivilegedTask/README.md

 An NSTask-like wrapper around [AuthorizationExecuteWithPrivileges()](https://developer.apple.com/library/mac/documentation/Security/Reference/authorization_ref/#//apple_ref/c/func/AuthorizationExecuteWithPrivileges) in the Security API to run shell commands with root privileges in Mac OS X.

-Created a long time ago.
+STPrivilegedTask was created a long time ago.
 It has now been updated to support ARC and is available via <a href="https://cocoapods.org">CocoaPods</a>.

 ## Examples